Find the best boiler service: repair costs & how often

 - Water leaking often happens with older boilers or water heaters when corroded parts, such as washers, finally give out.
 Invariably this will require a qualified engineer to replace the part for you.
 As with any leaks, you also need to watch out for damage to your home and belongings.

-When should my boiler be replaced?
+When should I replace my boiler?

 At Selectra, we strongly recommend that boilers be replaced every 10 years at most.
-Any boiler that is older is not only more likely to develop serious faults or have carbon monoxide leaks, but even if everything seems fine, boilers become more inefficient with age.
+Any boiler that is older is not only more likely to develop serious faults or have carbon monoxide leaks but even if everything seems fine, boilers become more inefficient with age.
 Energy efficiency directly impacts your gas bills.